Health Education Nature Sustainability Party: History

 SENS was founded by current party president Andrei Macsut in 2023.
 The party won two seats in the 2024 local elections.
 The party successfully supported the candidacy of Nicolae Ștefănuță to the European Parliament.

 In September 2024, former senator and director of LGBTQ rights organisation ACCEPT Florina Presadă and former Bucharest city councillor Ana Ciceală joined the party.

 After successfully collecting the required ten thousand signatures, SENS was able to compete in the 2024 parliamentary election.
 Despite being popular with the youth, the party only won 2.99% of the votes, less than the 5% required to gain representation.
 SENS also requested independent observation of the recount for the presidential election.

+In the 2025 Bucharest mayoral election, SENS' candidate Ana Ciceală got 5.85% of the votes, with 34 239 voters choosing her candidacy.

 Ideology and political positions

 SENS is a centre-left progressive party and prioritises the protection of the environment, social justice, and social inclusion.

 SENS supports the introduction of same-sex civil unions, the systemic tackling of discrimination against the Roma people, and the unconditional right to abortion.

 To combat climate change, SENS prioritises the decarbonisation of the Romanian energy system, reforestation, and protection against droughts and floods.
 The party aims to modernise railroads, encourage eco-friendly public transport, and modernize the Henri Coanda Airport.

 With regards to health, the party supports the modernisation of hospitals, the ensured right to abortion in safe conditions, and coverage of therapy by health insurance.
 Alongside REPER, SENS supports the decriminalization of possession for the purpose of consumption of all psychoactive substances, opposing the Ciolacu cabinet on this issue.

-In an Instagram post on 7 October 2024, 1 year after the Hamas attack on Israel, SENS strongly condemned Israel's military actions in the Gaza Strip, which SENS considers not acts of war, but genocide against Palestinian civilians.
-On 22 May 2025, on the day of Romanian-Israeli solidarity, alongside far-right SOS Romania, SENS condemned the placement of the Israeli flag on the building of the Romanian Parliament and organized a pro-Palestinian protest.
+In an Instagram post on 7 October 2024, one year after the October 7 attacks, SENS strongly condemned Israel's military actions in the Gaza Strip, which SENS considers not acts of war, but genocide against Palestinian civilians.
+On 22 May 2025, on the day of Romanian-Israeli solidarity, SENS condemned the placement of the Israeli flag on the building of the Romanian Parliament and organized a pro-Palestinian protest.